09/10/2019 Personal Growth

 Punt Perfectionism Out of Your Life

 Perfectionism oftentimes comes with a sidecar of overthinking and worrying.
 Instead of focusing on all of the things you’ve done right, you triple-focus on the .01 percent you didn’t completely nail, and then repeat until you perfect it.
 The problem: Perfection doesn’t exist so you’re chasing an illusion.
 Obsessing over false ideas can cause psychological distress.
-Instead, let go of perfection, make it a habit to be kind to yourself, and accept your personal best.
+Instead, let go of perfection, make it a habit to be kind to yourself, and accept your personal best to improve your relationship with yourself and others.

 Focus on Facts